Burning down the house

 Local circumstances are key, and preventing disasters is always better than mitigating ones that are already happening.
 And we have just the people to tell us how to do it.

-Standard Time podcast S2E02: Forest Fires
+Standard Time talk show S2E02: Forest Fires

 Lieutenant Colonel László Barta-Vámos is the head of Department for Fire Protection, /National Inspectorate General for Fire Services, Deputy-Directorate General for Operations, National Directorate General for Disaster Management in the Ministry of Interior.